Tacoma Eastern Railroad

 In its pre-incorporation phase, the Tacoma Eastern Railroad was a 30-inch narrow gauge logging road, about two miles long, running from a shallow-water wharf at the head of Commencement Bay in Tacoma, Washington.
 The railroad left the wharf fronting Dock Street and continued southward through a steep chasm to a sawmill located near South 38th Street.
 The railroad, the wharf, and the sawmill were owned and operated by brothers John F. and George E. Hart.
-Along with their sawmills, they operated a wide variety of companies including (what Dilgard considers) the first legitimate opera house in Everett, Washington; Including successful real estate investments.
+Along with their sawmills, they operated a wide variety of companies including the first legitimate opera house in Everett, Washington and successful real estate investments.
 The little narrow gauge road brought dimensional lumber materials from the Harts' sawmill to their wharf, largely for export to the lumber-hungry markets of San Francisco.